 Heart valve disease

-There are four chambers to your heart which are separated by
+There are four chambers in your heart and

-valves to make sure that the blood flows in one direction
+the valves make sure that the blood flows through them in one

 The two large blood vessels that leave the heart also have